ccamel/awesome-ccamel/README.md

 - [immutable-js/immutable-js](https://github.com/immutable-js/immutable-js) - Immutable persistent data collections for Javascript which increase efficiency and simplicity.
 - [improbable-eng/ts-protoc-gen](https://github.com/improbable-eng/ts-protoc-gen) - Protocol Buffers Compiler (protoc) plugin for TypeScript and gRPC-Web.
 - [incetarik/fp-ts-stream](https://github.com/incetarik/fp-ts-stream) - Providing Transducers/Streams based on fp-ts library.
-- [informalsystems/quint](https://github.com/informalsystems/quint) - Quint is an executable specification language with design and tooling focused on usability.
+- [informalsystems/quint](https://github.com/informalsystems/quint) - Quint is tool for *understanding*.
+It is an executable specification language with design and tooling focused on usability.
 It is based on the Temporal Logic of Actions
 - [ingvaar/beauf-net-back](https://github.com/ingvaar/beauf-net-back) - A simple quote website backend built using NestJS
 - [ingvaar/beauf-net-front](https://github.com/ingvaar/beauf-net-front) - A simple quote website frontend built using React
 - [inversify/InversifyJS](https://github.com/inversify/InversifyJS) - A powerful and lightweight inversion of control container  for JavaScript & Node.js apps powered by TypeScript.